 Always Connect With a Purpose

 If you are an eager networking beaver, then the “Who’s Viewed Your Profile” LinkedIn feature is a simple feedback tool.
-So take a look into it and you should discover the reasons why people are coming to your LinkedIn profile.
-Which could prove invaluable.
+So take a look into it to discover the reasons why people are coming to your LinkedIn profile, which could prove invaluable.

 This is just one of a number of LinkedIn features you’re probably not using, so keep your eyes peeled on MakeUseOf for more tips and tricks.
 We also suggest customizing your LinkedIn feed to stay-up-to-date on industry news and following these companies on LinkedIn for interesting insights and content and learning how to message recruiters on LinkedIn the right way.
 Finally, make sure you understand LinkedIn recommendations.